 Keeping Your Pets Safe On The Boat

 Dogs are man’s best friend, so it’s only natural we want to take them everywhere with us!
 Whether you are duck hunting, fishing, or just hanging out on the boat with family, your dog will have fun.
 To ensure your pet has fun you need to ensure that they are safe.
 New things can be stressful for dogs at times and they might need time to adjust.
-To make sure you and your dog have a smooth transition into your new adventures together here are the top 11 things you can do to prepare!
+To make sure you and your dog have a smooth transition into your new adventures together, here are the top 11 things you can do to prepare!

 • Make sure your dog has been introduced to water before taking them on a boat for the first time.
 It is very important to see how they react to water and how well they swim.
 Don’t make your dog’s first boat trip a long one.
 It is also important to see how well your dog does with the boat rocking so you can see if they get motion sickness.